-This cake batter mug cake tastes just like cake batter and only takes 1.5 minutes in the microwave!
+This cake batter mug cake tastes just like cake batter and only takes a minute and a half to make in the microwave!

 There are 2 things we need to discuss today.